groegercesg/Guido_Fawkes_Analysis/README.md

 ![article headline wordcloud](images/guido_wordcloud.png)

 The wordcloud above, represents the topics that Guido Fawkes talks about most frequently.
 These are the most common words from the title of the top 7 (or 6/8/9, see above) stories for every week.
-Clearly topics about Labour, the BBC and Brexit get a lot of airtime
+Clearly topics about Labour, the BBC and Brexit get a lot of airtime.

 ### Post Time

+Finally we look at the time at which these Saturday Seven Posts are made, below we create a Histogram to show this:

 ## File List